 How much is it?

-Appointments are usually £80, with some concessions available for daytime slots.
+Appointments are usually £80, with some concessions for daytime slots (depending on availability).
 We would agree the fee in your first appointment.
 Payment is made by transfer in advance of each session.

 How do I make an appointment?

 Get in touch (email@example.com or 020 3856 8239).
 If you are looking for an appointment at a particular time of day/ week, let me know.
 I will get back to you as soon as possible.

 Is it confidential?